Torus: Flat torus

 This metric of the square flat torus can also be realised by specific embeddings of the familiar 2-torus into Euclidean 4-space or higher dimensions.
 Its surface has zero Gaussian curvature everywhere.
-Its surface is flat in the same sense that the surface of a cylinder is flat.
+It is flat in the same sense that the surface of a cylinder is flat.
 In 3 dimensions, one can bend a flat sheet of paper into a cylinder without stretching the paper, but this cylinder cannot be bent into a torus without stretching the paper (unless some regularity and differentiability conditions are given up, see below).

 A simple 4-dimensional Euclidean embedding of a rectangular flat torus (more general than the square one) is as follows:

 where R and P are positive constants determining the aspect ratio.
 It is diffeomorphic to a regular torus but not isometric.
 It can not be analytically embedded (smooth of class C^{k}, 2 ≤ k ≤ ∞) into Euclidean 3-space.
 Mapping it into 3-space requires one to stretch it, in which case it looks like a regular torus.
 For example, in the following map: